TellinaTool/tellina_user_experiment/experiment_design_doc.md

      - The check is done by looking for the existence of the file `.noverify` in the `.infrastructure` directory.
       - The file is removed immediately after the check.
-    - If `.noverify` is not empty and the content is "abandon", set the status to "abandon".
+    - If `.noverify` is not empty and the content is "giveup", set the status to "giveup".
   3. Check if the command in `.command` is correct.
      - Does this by running `verify_output.py $task_code $(cat .command)` and checking its exit code.